The Dev Pages

 I am fairly certain that this fix doesn’t break anything else, but no guarantees.
 I didn’t spend a lot of time going into what elem.removeEventListener or elem.detatchEvent does because it looks like the eventListeners are not very consequential.
 Maybe a little bit more overhead.
 All I know is when I added the extra if, things worked great from that point on.
 And what I call a jQuery error could very well be an IE error, a user error (me, of course), etc. I happen to love jQuery.

-So if your using jQuery UI dialogs, you may run into issues with IE 7.
+So if you’re using jQuery UI dialogs, you may run into issues with IE 7.
 Apparently the value of a usually ‘undefined’ javascript variable can get set to ‘NaNpx’ in IE7.
 I had to change the jQuery base code to get a dialog ui component to work.

 I was getting the following runtime error: “Line: 1102 Error: invalid argument.”